 The extent of John Eliot Gardiner’s repertoire is illustrated in over 250 recordings made for major European record companies (including Deutsche Grammophon, Decca, Philips Classics and Erato), which have received numerous international awards.
 Since 2006 his recordings have appeared on the Monteverdi Choir and Orchestra’s independent label, Soli Deo Gloria, established to release the series of live recordings made during the Bach Cantata Pilgrimage, for which he received Gramophone’s Special Achievement Award in 2011.
 SDG’s catalogue has expanded to include recordings of other Bach masterpieces, including the St John Passion, the Brandenburg Concertos and the complete Motets, a Brahms symphony cycle, and a cappella recordings with the Monteverdi Choir.
 Many of the label’s recordings have been awarded international prizes, including Recording of the Year in the 2006 Gramophone Awards and the Diapason d'or de l'Annee in France for the Bach Motets.
 SDG’s latest release is a live recording of Beethoven Symphonies 5 and 7 with the ORR from Carnegie Hall.

-He begins the 2012/13 season with an extended European and North American tour of Beethoven’s Ninth and Missa Solemnis with the Monteverdi Choir and the ORR, followed by concerts with the Royal Concertgebouw, Teatro la Fenice, Leipzig Gewandhaus and the LSO.
-A day-long Bach Marathon event at the Royal Albert Hall with the Monteverdi Choir and English Baroque Soloists at Easter in April 2013 forms part of John Eliot Gardiner’s 70th birthday celebrations and continues with performances of Stravinsky’s Oedipus Rex with the London Symphony Orchestra in Brussels, Paris and London, and The Marriage of Figaro at Covent Garden.
+He began the 2012/13 season with an extended European and North American tour of Beethoven’s Ninth and Missa Solemnis with the Monteverdi Choir and the ORR, followed by concerts with the Royal Concertgebouw, Teatro la Fenice, Leipzig Gewandhaus and the LSO.
+A day-long Bach Marathon event at the Royal Albert Hall with the Monteverdi Choir and English Baroque Soloists at Easter in April 2013 formed part of John Eliot Gardiner’s 70th birthday celebrations and continued with performances of Stravinsky’s Oedipus Rex with the London Symphony Orchestra in Brussels, Paris and London, and The Marriage of Figaro at Covent Garden.

 Amongst numerous awards John Eliot Gardiner received an Honorary Doctorate from the University of Lyon in 1987 and from the New English Conservatory of Music in Boston in 2005.
 He was nominated Commandeur dans l’Ordre des Arts et des Lettres in 1996 and Chevalier de la Légion d’Honneur in 2010, and awarded Germany’s Verdienstkreuz (1st class) in 2005.
 In 1992 he became an Honorary Fellow of King’s College, London and of the Royal Academy of Music, and was visiting Fellow of Peterhouse, Cambridge in 2008-9.
 He received a knighthood in the 1998 Queen’s Birthday Honours List.